percie1/Bash-Scripting-My-First-Steps/logs/week6 linux-bash-lab-report.md

 - Created a new user with sudo privileges:
 - sudo adduser percie && sudo usermod -aG sudo percie
 - Learned how /etc/profile (system-wide) differs from .bashrc (per-user).
-- Learned how /etc/profile (system-wide) differs from .bashrc (per-user).

 **Bash Skills Practiced**
 - Quoting and escaping ('single', "double", and \backslash).